 Benefits and Perks

-When it comes to employee benefits, West Virginia University (WVU) has room for improvement — only 45 percent are paid for vacation and sick time.
+When it comes to employee benefits, West Virginia University (WVU) has room for improvement — only 19 percent are paid for vacation and sick time.
 Workers who save for retirement get lots of help because the company offers a number of savings programs including a 401(k) plan and a 403(b) plan.
-A strong majority of workers have health insurance, and benefits for more than half of workers also include dental insurance.
-Privileges also include a casual working environment, life insurance, and tuition reimbursement.
+Perks cover health insurance for a large number of workers and dental coverage for the larger part of workers.
+The list of perks also includes tuition reimbursement, a casual working environment, and life insurance.